felixlu/awesome-stars/README.md

 ## TypeScript

+- [getpaseo/paseo](https://github.com/getpaseo/paseo) - Orchestrate coding agents remotely from your phone, desktop and CLI
 - [EveryInc/compound-engineering-plugin](https://github.com/EveryInc/compound-engineering-plugin) - Official Compound Engineering plugin for Claude Code, Codex, and more
 - [du2333/flare-stack-blog](https://github.com/du2333/flare-stack-blog) - A modern full-stack blog CMS driven by Cloudflare. | 基于 Cloudflare 生态的全栈现代化博客 CMS。
 - [ChinaSiro/claude-code-sourcemap](https://github.com/ChinaSiro/claude-code-sourcemap) -
 - [abhi1693/openclaw-mission-control](https://github.com/abhi1693/openclaw-mission-control) - AI Agent Orchestration Dashboard - Manage AI agents, assign tasks, and coordinate multi-agent collaboration via OpenClaw Gateway.
 - [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
-- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Skill that turn any codebase, Dockerfile, or docs into an interactive knowledge graph you can explore, search, and ask questions about.
-Multi-platform: Claude Code, Codex, Cursor, Copilot, Gemini CLI,
+- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Turn any code, or knowledge base (Karpathy LLM wiki), into an interactive knowledge graph you can explore, search, and ask questions about.
+Graphs that teach &gt; graphs that impress.
+Works with Claud
 - [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs direct